stelauconseil/vds-verify/README.md

 It can decode:

 - VDS/CEV according to the [ISO 22376:2023](https://www.iso.org/fr/standard/50278.html)
-- VDS/CEV according to the [AFNOR xp-z42105 specification](https://www.boutique.afnor.org/fr-fr/norme/xp-z42105/specifications-relatives-a-la-mise-en-oeuvre-du-cachet-electronique-visible/fa199910/238577)
+- VDS/CEV according to the [AFNOR xp-z42105](https://www.boutique.afnor.org/fr-fr/norme/xp-z42105/specifications-relatives-a-la-mise-en-oeuvre-du-cachet-electronique-visible/fa199910/238577) specification
-- 2D-DOC according to the [ANTS 2D-DOC specification](https://ants.gouv.fr/nos-missions/les-solutions-numeriques/2d-doc)
+- 2D-DOC according to the [ANTS 2D-DOC](https://ants.gouv.fr/nos-missions/les-solutions-numeriques/2d-doc) specification

+The App works on iOS and Android and is built using [Expo](https://expo.dev/).
+It uses our VDS Verify API hosted on AWS in Paris, France to decode and verify the VDS.

 # ⚙️ Setup